MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 6) In vanilla Transformer, there is an encoder and decoder.
 It is mainly designed for sequence to sequence tasks like machine translation.

 7) However, BERT only uses the encoder stack of the Transformer.
 It doesn't use Decoder block of Transformers.
 The aim of BERT is to understand and contextualize the input text, not to generate text.
 BERT is bidirectional, whereas vanilla Transformers are unidirectional.
 BERT uses 2 techniques such as MLM(Masked Language Modeling) and Next Sentence Prediction(NSP).
 The losses coming from MLM and NSP are summed.
-The combination of MLM and NSP ensures that the model learns both fine-grained token-level relationships and broader sentence-level relationships
+The combination of MLM and NSP ensures that the model learns both fine-grained token-level relationships and broader sentence-level relationships.
+BERT is more useful in Text Classification, NER and QA.
+BERT is well suited in language understanding tasks.

 - Masked Language Modeling (MLM):
     - Input: "The cat is [MASK] on the mat."